dice-group/PruneCEL/README.md

 ![example_KG](Doc/Pic/F-M-C-results.png)

+Experiments on the Family was ran on a server (AMD EPYC 7282, 252 GB RAM).
+Experiments on the Mutagenesis and Carcinogenesis were ran on a laptop (Intel i7-13700H, 31 GB RAM).

 The results of the experiment listed in Table 4 show that PruneCEL significantly outperforms state-of-the-art concept learners on the Mutagenesis and Carcinogenesis datasets, and achieves a similar performance as the best-performing concept learner on the Family dataset (i.e., without a significant difference).
 We use the Student’s t-test with $\alpha=0.05$ assuming that the F1 scores of the single learning problems follow a normal distribution.

 With respect to the average runtime, PruneCEL is slower than the fastest state-of-the-art concept learners on the Family dataset, but especially PruneCEL-RS achieves very good runtimes on the two larger datasets.